fetchai/agents-aea/docs/thermometer-skills-step-by-step.md

 </div>

-In the context of our thermometer use-case, the thermometer AEA is the seller.
+In the context of our thermometer use-case, the `my_thermometer` AEA is the seller.

 Let us now implement a handler to deal with the incoming messages.
-Open the `handlers.py` file (`thermometer/skills/thermometer/handlers.py`) and add the following code:
+Open the `handlers.py` file (`my_thermometer/skills/thermometer/handlers.py`) and add the following code:

 ``` python
 from typing import Optional, cast